Postcode lottery

 In the United Kingdom, the postcode lottery is the unequal provision of services such as healthcare, education and insurance prices depending on the geographic area or postcode.
 Postcodes can directly affect the services an area can obtain, such as insurance prices.
 Despite having many non-postal uses, postcodes are only determined based on Royal Mail operations and bear little relation to local government boundaries.
 More broadly, there is an unequal provision of services around the country, especially in public services, such as access to cancer drugs in the healthcare system or quality of education.
 These are more likely to be a result of local budgets and decision-making than actual postcodes.

 Postcodes were devised solely for the purposes of sorting and directing mail and rarely coincide with political boundaries.
 However, over time they have become a geographical reference in their own right with postcodes and postcode groups becoming synonymous with certain towns and districts.
 Further to this, the postcode has been used by organisations for other applications including government statistics, marketing, calculation of car and household insurance premiums and credit referencing.

-Extended use of postcodes

-The Postal Services Commission says the following regarding the extended use of postcodes and the Postcode Address File (PAF):

-Many organisations – including new postal operators, banks, insurance companies and others offering to deliver goods to your door — have a need for this information.
-It would be very time-consuming and costly for anyone to try and replicate the list, so Royal Mail licenses PAF data, for a fee, allowing others to use it. ...
-Although we have a role in ensuring that PAF is managed well, Postcomm does not intervene to resolve disputes involving individual postcodes.
-A postcode is a routing instruction, allowing a postal operator to sort and deliver mail accurately and efficiently.
-It is not necessarily a geographically accurate description of where a property is located.